Disability Plates & Placards

 - One placard and one set of disability plates

-Disability Plates
+Disability plates

 Disability license plates identify vehicles used by individuals with disabilities.
 These plates display the universal wheelchair symbol, which shows that the vehicle is authorized to use parking spaces reserved for people with disabilities.
 Disability license plates are the permanent parking identification option for eligible individuals.